Alapati Dharma Rao: Political career

 In 1985, Dharma Rao abandoned his law practice and contested for the first time in the Assembly Elections where he was elected as an MLA for the Duggirala constituency.
 In 1989 he was elected at the Assembly Elections for the Vemuru Constituency receiving 54.90% of the vote.
 Under the rule of Marri Chenna Reddy, he took up the positions of Deputy Speaker and Incharge Speaker.

 He became Transport Minister under the rule of Kotla Vijay Bhaskar Reddy for a brief stint.
 Then he took up the position of Home Minister and later Higher Education Minister.

-Dharma Rao and Prime Minister P V Narsimha Rao were fairly good friends and participated together in some endeavours.
+Dharma Rao and Prime Minister PV Narsimha Rao were good friends and participated together in some endeavours.

 In 2002, INC appointed Dharma Rao as the chairman for the Drought Committee of Andhra Pradesh.
 He prepared a report stating there were more than 3.5 million people who had lost employment and 6,900 villagers suffering through no access to drinking water, raising alarm among the politicians.